 And this might come as a shock:

 Yes.
 If you’re not already using it, you need to start using Google+.
-The truth is you’re probably already using it and so are most of your target audience.
+The truth is you’re probably already using it in some capacity and so are most of your target audience.

 My business needs to start using Google+?
 What, really?
 I thought no one used it!